Emergency Preparedness

 RCMP

-The Town of Antigonish contracts with the Royal Canadian Mounted Police for policing services.
-For more information on the services they provide at the Antigonish detachment, please visit their website
+The Town of Antigonish contracts with the Royal Canadian Mounted Police for policing and detachment services.
+Visit their website for more information.

 Get in Touch